flowershow/flowershow-app/content/blog/citations-research.md

+---
+date: 2023-10-31
+title: "Markdown Citations: Exploring how they work in Obsidian"
+authors: [ "rufuspollock" ]
+---

-CItations are references to sources of information from books, papers, journals, websites, etc. These help readers to find the necessary information about the source and more importantly, we are able to give credit to the original author.
+Citations are references to sources of information from books, papers, journals, websites, etc. These help readers to find the necessary information about the source and more importantly, we are able to give credit to the original author.
 In addition, citing the source in our documents / pages enables a proper roadmap to our research process.

 > [!note] Points to cover:
 > * citation-plugin configuration in Obsidian